OneTrueKirk/onetruekirk.github.io/pluto.md

 ## Conclusion

+tldr; principal-agent and coordination problems are not perfectly or fully solvable.
+A good solution will require:
+- skin in the game on the part of decision makers
+- checks and balances where the governed can respond to actions by the governors
+- granular and nuanced decision making than winner-take-all where possible
+- hardening of the system to minimize arbitrary changes

 There's not much new under the sun as far as ideas for how to build more robust decentralized systems.
 If you enjoy this sort of thing, go trawl old blog and [Ethresearch posts](https://ethresear.ch/t/votes-as-buy-orders-a-new-type-of-hybrid-coin-voting-futarchy/10305?page=2).
 What's hard is rejecting the bad ideas and implementing the good ones safely, cost effectively, and expediently.
 If you have comments, suggestions, or criticisms, I would love to hear from you below or on Twitter.

 p.s. : The special form of ragequit linked in the Ethresearch post above is intriguing, but relies on a trusted price oracle, so it doesn't add up for me.